dtao/autodoc/README.md

  */
 ```

+This will automatically add a benchmark runner in the appropriate place in the docs, along with a bar chart.

 You can also group your benchmarks, e.g., by input size, simply by adding `" - [something to group by]"`; for instance:

 ```javascript